Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Related Work

 \subsection{Multi-scale MIL in CPath}

 The leveraging of multi-scale information was explored before MIL became the typical formulation for CPath, with multiple convolutional neural networks (CNNs) used to process input from different scales~\cite{campanella2019cinlicalgrade,barbano2021unitopatho}.
 This demonstrated that information from different magnifications provided diverse and useful feature representations.
 Despite its early exploration, the usage of multi-scale learning is still little examined in recent CPath studies, especially those using MIL~\cite{deng2024cross-scale,liu-swetz2025multireso}.
-In MIL, multi-scale CPath is designed mainly under two schemes, either (1) concatenating multi-scale features or (2) cross-scale attention.
-The concatenation variation is used as an easy method of late fusion due to its technical simplicity~\cite{marini2021concat, liu-swetz2025multireso}; similar to the application of multi-scale learning under CNN, a separate module is required to process features under different magnifications.
-Alternatively, cross-scale attention represents another way of earlier feature fusion (Figure\ref{fig:arch_compare}b) that maintains separate MIL networks for encoding and then applies attention to weight importance among the scales~\cite{deng2024cross-scale}.
-HAG-MIL~\cite{xiong2023hagmil} adopted a similar scheme but uses multiple integrated attention transformers (IATs) to integrate instance representations into a bag representation for each resolution.
-However, these methods require multiple inputs or multiple transformers, resulting in much higher computational costs.

-TransMIL~\cite{shao2021transmil} applied the pyramid position encoding generator (PPEG) to encode features under different granularities by processing the reshaped slide-level features with multi-size kernels.
-Although this provides features under different receptive fields, it improves the adaptability of positional encoding~\cite{islam2020peg, shao2021transmil, chu2023conditional} when the number of patch tokens vary between different WSIs rather than providing a multi-scale design allowing coarse-level feature representations to be explicitly learned and interpreted~\cite{deng2024cross-scale}.
-Moreover, the PPEG restores features into a square map for convolution, distorting the architectural relationships present in the tissue.
-As such, TransMIL technically learns features with multi-kernels but does not represent a multi-scale architecture.

-To address these limitations, we propose a plug-and-play module that requires only the highest magnification input, the same data used for training any MIL, to derive spatially reasonable coarse feature maps that enable simple convolutional operation to reduce complexity, while the number of scales and the field-of-view of each scale can be flexibly chosen, and notably learns from coarser scale to finer scale in a progressive manner.